maxime-filippini/pipedreams/posts/2025/06-19-elixir-for-frm-apps.md

 # :ok
 ```

-However, because of the Global Interpreter Lock ("GIL"), we are unfortunately limited to running a single `Pythonx` interpreter per BEAM instance, which means we cannot easily benefit from the concurrency model that Elixir provides.
+However, because of the Global Interpreter Lock ("GIL"), we are ([for now](https://peps.python.org/pep-0703/)) unfortunately limited to running a single `Pythonx` interpreter per BEAM instance, which means we cannot easily benefit from the concurrency model that Elixir provides.

 For use in a production server where concurrency is likely to be important, we would consider the following patterns: